hectorfortuno2/iGo/README.md

 1. Create a directory in your computer where you will save all needed files.
 Name it, for example, `iGo_files`.
 2. Download the 'iGo.py' and the `bot.py` files and save them with the same names in your previously created directory.
-3. Install the [Telegram App] (https://desktop.telegram.org/) in your computer.
+3. Install the [`Telegram App`] (https://desktop.telegram.org/) in your computer.
 4. Create a new Telegram bot with the help of [`@BotFather`](https://t.me/botfather) and save the Token in a file named `token.txt` inside the working directory.
 5. Install all Python libraries required, specified in the `requirements.txt` text file.
-Pay attention at the version.
+Pay attention to their version.
 6. Being in your created directory, run the `bot.py` in Python.
 Head to your bot in the Telegram app and... ready to go!